keidakira/Sentiment-Analysis-of-Hinglish-Sentences/README.md

 Libraries needed are: googletrans, vadersentiment and matplotlib

-Install it using the following commands in your cmd: pip install googletrans pip install vadersentiment pip install matplotlib
+Install it using the following commands in your cmd:<br />
+pip install googletrans
+pip install vadersentiment
+pip install matplotlib